-We introduced the ‘Immersion’ program this year which included a professional development session for staff, student presentations and a Parent night which provided strategies for parents to support the development of a resilient child at home.
+Last year we introduced the ‘Immersion’ program which included a professional development session for staff, student presentations and a parent night which provided strategies for parents to support the development of a resilient child at home.

-We will be introducing the ‘Partnership’ program in 2019.
-This means we will following their curriculum which is closely linked to the personal and social capabilities in the Victorian curriculum.
-This program has the same benefits as the ‘Immersion’ program as well as:
+This year we have introduced the ‘Partnership’ program.
+This means we have been using the Teacher resource books and student journals to teach The Resilience Project curriculum which is closely aligned to the personal and social capabilities in the Victorian Curriculum.
+The ‘Partnership’ program has the same benefits as the ‘Immersion’ program and also includes:

 - The Resilient Youth Survey for Years 3-6 students

 - A Resilience Profile Workshop for staff which focuses on the school’s survey data and how it relates to The Resilience Project curriculum